keziakl/keziakl.github.io/README.md

 # Remembering how to push changes and serve this bad boy
 - run npm run build
-- copy all of the build files into the root repository
+- copy all of the build files (inner files) into the root repository
 - push all of that to github

 ## Available Scripts